-I’m a writer and critic with a particular interest in art, books, sexuality and cities (more on all of that here).
+I’m a writer and critic with a particular interest in art, protest, sexuality and cities (more on all of that here).

 The Lonely City (2016) is an investigation into loneliness by way of art, including Andy Warhol, Edward Hopper and David Wojnarowicz.
 It was shortlisted for the Gordon Burn Prize and the National Book Critics Circle Award for Criticism and has been transated into twelve languages.
 Read the Observer extract here.

 To the River (2011) is the story of a midsummer journey down the river Virginia Woolf drowned in.
 It was a book of the year in the Evening Standard, Independent and Financial Times and was shortlisted for the Ondaatje Prize and the Dolman Travel Book of the Year.

-I'm a columnist for frieze and write for the Guardian, New Statesman, Observer and New York Times among many other publications.
+I'm a columnist for frieze and write on art and culture for the Guardian, New Statesman, Observer and New York Times among many other publications.
 You can view my Guardian profile here and my New Statesman profile here.
 Between 2007 and 2009, I was Deputy Books Editor of the Observer.

 I'm represented by Janklow & Nesbit.
 If you'd like to discuss commissions of any sort, do contact me directly or via my agent.
 And if you want to know why I spent my early twenties living feral in the Sussex countryside you can read my Observer 'Once Upon a Life' here.